khalidjk098/khalidjk098/README.md

 - 👋 Hi, I’m @khalidjk098
-- 👀 I’m interested in PYHTON
+- 👀 I’m interested in PYHTON, ETL, BI, and SQL.
-- 🌱 I’m currently learning JAVA AND C...
+- 🌱 Aspiring Data Engineer
-- 💞️ I’m looking to collaborate on intermediate pogrammer
+- 💞️ I’m looking to collaborate with on intermediate programmer
 - 📫 How to reach me

 <!---